FAQ

 • Do you offer in person or telehealth sessions?

-Yes to both!
 Our sessions are generally in person, but if you require telehealth, your therapist will discuss options with you.

 • What is your attendance policy?